 In a national survey, researchers found that patients who had been diagnosed with diabetes as middle age individuals (defined as 40-64 years) suffered from very different health problems than those diagnosed with type 2 diabetes later in life or earlier.
 For example, middle age diagnosed patients tended to have more cases of retinopathy, high blood pressure and cholesterol, and worse control over blood sugar.
 High blood pressure and cholesterol often predispose a person to heart disease as well.

-Long term complications of diabetes (Part 7 of Is diabetes genetic?)
+Long term complications of diabetes

 Diabetes plays a strong role in further developing a series of other health complications.